foldda/rda/README.md

 ## Using RDA To Store And Transport Data

-Traditional data exchange pipelines use XML and JSON to store and transport data between the sender and the receiver.
-This causes tight-coupling between the two because the schema used in XML/JSON encoding is tied to the data, which can be (and usually are) dynamic and evolving due to requirement changes and version advances.
+Traditional data exchange pipelines using XML and JSON to store and transport data between the sender and the receiver cause tight-coupling between the two, because the schemas used in XML/JSON encoding are tied to the data which usually are dynamic and evolving due to requirement changes and version advances.

-Using RDA in data exchange pipelines does not depend on schema, it means pipelines using RDA format remain the same regardless of data payload's structure change, and a data sender and a receiver can freely exchange their data, even with evloving data structure, without breaking the data transport pipelines.
+Data exchange pipelines using RDA do not use or depend on schema, it means the pipelines would remain the same regardless of data payload's structure changes, meaning a data sender and a receiver can freely change data structure in their data exchange, using the same data transport pipelines.

 Let's explain this using an analogy.
-Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and then transport the boxes using a courier company.
-Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and re-place them to their designated places.
+Imagine you're moving house: you would first pack household items into boxes, disassemble them if required.
+Once the boxes are delivered to the new place by a freight company, you could then unpack the boxes, reassemble the items, and re-place them to their designated places.
+Notice everyone's household content would be different but they can use the same freight company for house moving.
+The key is the sender and the receiver are responsible for packing and unpacking the contents, the freight company only moves packed boxes.

-In RDA-based data exchange, RDA strings play the role of the **plain boxes** for storing and transporting data; it's the sender and the receiver's responsibility to produce and to consume the transported data.
-The sender and the receiver are now loosely coupled because the data pipeline connecting them is no longer tied to a predefined schema.
+So to make to loosely-coupled data exchange pipelines, we want to use these pipelines not dependent on schemas, just like using "freight companies" move packed boxes without caring about the boxes' specific content.
+In such case, it's the sender and the receiver's responsibility to produce and to consume the transported data, and to do this, we can use RDA strings as the **plain boxes** for storing and transporting data using schema-independent data exchange pipelines.

 ## Charian - Using RDA Strings As Data Container

+As explained in RDA wiki[^1], the key to

 ## Universal Data Exchange - The Big Picture